ncatlin/rgat/readme.md

 It creates static and animated visualisations in real-time to support types of analysis that might be a lot more cumbersome with disassemblers and debuggers alone.

-[This page](https://github.com/ncatlin/rgat/wiki) explains what kind of things you can and can't do with it but basically, it looks like this:
+[This page](https://github.com/ncatlin/rgat/wiki) explains what kind of things you can and can't do with it but basically, it (used to) look like this and I haven't updated the images yet:

 Live animation: